 No Need To Carry A Whole House Humidifier

 A whole house humidifier stays where it’s at.
 You don’t have to move it from room to room in order to produce more moisture in your home.
 A whole house humidifier is a great unit to own as it does the job from where it’s located.

 Installed Humidifiers Cover All Areas

 Unlike a portable humidifier, a whole house humidifier covers your entire home because it’s installed into your HVAC system.
-As your unit runs, the humidifier does it’s job automatically.
+As your unit runs, the humidifier does its job automatically.
 You don’t have to unplug it and move it around.
-A whole house humidifier is able to cover all rooms in your home at the same time.
+A whole house humidifier is able to cover all the rooms in your home at the same time.